-At Memorial Sloan-Kettering, we offer a variety of programs to address each individual’s needs after a loved one has died, including professional counseling, support groups, lectures, seminars, and other educational resources.
+At Memorial Sloan Kettering, we offer various programs to address each person’s needs after a loved one has died, including professional counseling, support groups, and educational forums for better understanding the grieving process.

 Individual, Family, and Group Counseling

-We offer counseling and support for all family members and friends who have lost a loved one treated at Memorial Sloan-Kettering.
-The following departments have professionals who can provide assistance.
+We offer counseling and support for all family members and friends who have lost a loved one treated at MSK.
+The following departments have professionals who can help you:

-- Psychiatry and Behavioral Sciences – Our psychiatrists and psychologists lead a bereavement clinic that provides psychotherapy and support for individuals, couples, and families who are grieving.
-We can also provide consultation about and assistance with management of psychiatric medications.
+- Psychiatry and Behavioral Sciences: Our psychiatrists and psychologists lead a bereavement clinic that provides psychotherapy and support for individuals, couples, and families who are grieving.
+We can also provide consultation about and help in managing psychiatric medications.
 Please call 646-888-0200 for more information.

-- Chaplaincy Services – Our chaplains are available to listen, pray, help support family members, contact community clergy or faith groups, or simply serve as a comforting companion and spiritual presence.
-You do not need to have a formal religious affiliation to request spiritual support.
-In addition, the All Faith Mary French Rockefeller Chapel near the main lobby on the first floor of Memorial Hospital is open at all times for meditation and prayer.
+- Chaplaincy Services: Our chaplains are available to listen, pray, help support family members, contact community clergy or faith groups, or simply serve as a comforting companion and spiritual presence.
+You do not need to have a formal religious affiliation to ask for spiritual support.
+Also note the All Faith Mary French Rockefeller Chapel near the main lobby on the first floor of Memorial Hospital is always open for meditation and prayer.
 Please call 212-639-5982 for more information.

-If you have lost a loved one from cancer, you may find support and solace in speaking with others who are grieving.
+If you have lost a loved one to cancer, you may find support and solace in speaking with others who are grieving.

-- A monthly bereavement support group led by an oncology social worker.
-This is open to family members and friends who have lost someone to cancer at Memorial-Sloan Kettering.
-This group meets on the second Tuesday of each month from 5:30 PM to 7:00 PM.
+- Our monthly in-person bereavement support group is led by an oncology social worker.
+We invite all family members and friends who have lost someone to cancer at MSK to participate in these meetings, which occur on the fourth Wednesday of each month from 5:30 PM to 7:00 PM.